for a story from a past edition?

 Fiscal General Chavarría may be content to live in a drugocracy, but A.M.
 Costa Rica is not.
 It would be helpful if prosecutors and judges would do their job instead of looking for loopholes.
 The purpose of drug laws is to reduce consumption.
 The result of the fiscal general's policy is encouragement.

-the highway, the potential fine, although being litigated now, is
+on the highway, the potential fine, although being litigated

 Some expats who consider Costa Rica as their own personal adult disneyland may hail the position of the fiscal general.
 That is short-sighted.
 The proliferation of drugs means the continued proliferation of robberies, thefts, burglaries and all the other situations that affect foreigners.

 One cannot believe that police officers will continue to risk their life to stem the drug trade if many of those they detain walk.

 And one cannot have drugs unless there has been a sale at some point in the chain of possession.
 That is a delito or felony here.

 In addition, the idea that a chief prosecutor can overturn the nation's laws on a whim is troubling.
 What next?
 A little bit of bribery will be OK?
 How about whacking the wife around a bit but not enough for a felony?
 Maybe a pass for stealing just older cars?
 Or maybe these are the fiscal general's rules now.
 Who knows?